melihcatal/EmpiricalCodeReviewAnalysis/README.md

 ## Results

 - The 2-encoders model performs better than the 1-encoder model.
-- Overall results are not as good as the results in the paper.
-  - In the paper 1-encoder model with the beam size of 1 achieves 2.91% perfect prediction rate.
-In our experiment, the 1-encoder model with the beam size of 1 achieves 1.5% perfect prediction rate.
-  - In the paper 1-encoder model with the beam size of 10 achieves 15.76% perfect prediction rate.
-In our experiment, the 1-encoder model with the beam size of 10 achieves 10.34% perfect prediction rate.
-  - In the paper 2-encoders model with the beam size of 1 achieves 12.16% perfect prediction rate.
-In our experiment, the 2-encoders model with the beam size of 1 achieves 4.7% perfect prediction rate.
-  - In the paper 2-encoders model with the beam size of 10 achieves 30.72% perfect prediction rate.
-In our experiment, the 2-encoders model with the beam size of 10 achieves 20.93% perfect prediction rate.
-- This difference may be due to the difference in the dataset.
-The paper uses the dataset from both the Gerrit and the GitHub which creates a total of 17194 training data.
-However, our experiment uses the dataset from the GitHub only which creates a total of 8315 training data.
-Also the paper uses 2566 different GitHub projects while our experiment uses 1986 different GitHub projects.
+- The findings in our study are consistent with those presented in the paper, although they are not identical and do not achieve the same level of quality.
+It should be noted that the differences between them are understandable, as they may be due to the difference in the dataset.
+Specifically, the paper uses a dataset consisting of both Gerrit and GitHub data, which results in a total of 17,194 training data.
+In contrast, our experiment only uses data from GitHub, resulting in a total of 8,315 training data.
+Additionally, the paper uses 2,566 different GitHub projects, while our experiment uses 1,986 different GitHub projects.

 ## Quantitative Results